A ferry entering Newhaven Port, with the linkspan ahead on the right.

 A unique concept was designed and implemented by Beckett Rankine in 1991 – a large ‘turning plate’ was installed on the quay wall for the ferries to use as a buffer, allowing them to make contact with the structure and aid turning without damaging the existing quay wall or vessel.
 The structure consists of heavy steelwork that bears onto rubber fenders.

-The new turning plate is due to be installed in Autumn 2024.
+The new turning plate installed autumn 2024.

 The original turning plate is a large steel structure attached to the quay wall.
 The bottom half is marked and scuffed from years of contact with the ferries.